 In recent history, cybersecurity regulation and the possibility of fines resulting from non-compliance has driven action on the part of CIO’s, CISO’s, and executive management.
 The reason is that, up until recently, this was the only direct tie that organizations could see between information security and the bottom line.
 As we’ve seen in the past few years, though, that is no longer the case.
-Information security accounts for a great many more risks than fines related to non-compliance - data breaches and theft, ransomware, and the resulting breakdown in consumer and vendor trust following an event.
-This elevation of information security leaders to executive and boardroom level discussions has driven the rise of integrated risk management practices and risk-based approaches to what was once the three silos of governance, risk, and compliance.
+Information security accounts for many more risks than fines related to non-compliance - data breaches and theft, ransomware, and the resulting breakdown in consumer and vendor trust following an event.
+This elevation of information security professionals to executive and boardroom level discussions has driven the rise of integrated risk management practices and risk assessment-based approaches to what were once the three siloes of governance, risk, and compliance.
 Yet, CEOs in Gartner’s 2018 CEO Survey cited regulations and laws as the primary external factor constraining company growth.

-Striking a balance between prioritizing the risks specific to your organization as well as meeting the industry standards and requirements to continue operations unhindered in sectors and geographies is a problematic challenge for CISOs looking to adopt a risk-based cybersecurity program.
+Striking a balance between prioritizing the risks and cyber threats specific to your organization as well as protecting data and meeting security practice requirements for seamless operations is a problematic challenge for CISOs looking to adopt a risk-based compliance cybersecurity program.

 Building Cybersecurity Compliance Into Your IRM Program

 Prioritizing a risk-based approach does not mean that a program abandons compliance.
-Remember that these standards are designed to be the baseline requirements for all organizations in a given industry or location based on common cybersecurity risks.
-Risk-based thinking requires a different approach to compliance, though; one that is more sustainable and prepares the organization for future regulations as they emerge.
+Remember that these compliance regulations are designed to be the baseline requirements for all organizations in a given industry or location based on common cybersecurity risks.
+A Risk-based approach to compliance requires different thinking, though; one that is more sustainable and prepares the organization for future regulations as they emerge.

 Starting At The Foundation

-Your organization probably already has compliance requirements based on the industry and locations in which they operate.
+Your organization's security team probably already has identified necessary compliance requirements based on the industry and operating locations.
 You might already have a process in place to meet those requirements.
-The goal here is to be able to meet those requirements while also addressing the unique risks facing your organization that might not be covered by the regulatory requirement.
+The goal here is to be able to meet those requirements while also addressing the possible security breaches and unique risks facing your organization that might not be covered by the regulatory requirement.

-Start by aggregating your information security requirements - whether you’re a hospital processing health information and must comply with the Health Insurance Portability and Accountability Act (HIPAA) security rule, a financial institution that must meet the Sarbanes Oxley requirements, or a e-commerce company that processes credit card data must meet PCI requirements and data protection requirements like GDPR for the European Union or CCPA for California residents.
-For the most part, cybersecurity regulations are rooted in a few core frameworks that are so comprehensive that regulators regularly draw from them to create and update compliance standards.
+Start by aggregating your information system security requirements - whether you’re a hospital processing sensitive information and must comply with the Health Insurance Portability and Accountability Act (HIPAA) security rule, a financial institution that must meet the Sarbanes Oxley Act, or an e-commerce company that processes credit card data must meet Payment Card Industry Data Security Standard (PCI DSS) requirements and data protection requirements like General Data Protection Regulation (GDPR) for the European Union or the California Consumer Privacy Act (CCPA) for California residents.
+For the most part, cybersecurity regulations are rooted in a few core frameworks that are so comprehensive that regulators regularly draw from them to create and update regulatory compliance standards.

 These core frameworks are: